Caffeine In Energy Drinks Related Heart Attacks

-In this month’s issue of The American Journal of Medicine, a case was reported of a 23-year old women with no medical history having heart palpatations and chest tightness shortly after consuming an energy drink as well as a caffeinated soda drink.
+In this month’s issue of The American Journal of Medicine, there was a case of a 23-year old women with no medical history having heart palpatations and chest tightness.
+This happened shortly after consuming an energy drink as well as a soda drink with caffeine.

 Many “energy drinks” contain excessive amounts of caffeine, sometimes several times the amount contained in a cup of coffee.
 Caffeine increases intracellular calcium concentrations, causes noradrenaline release, and sensitizes dopamine receptors .
 This causes cardiac stimulation resulting in the rapid rhythm of the heart, especially with high doses.

-The manufacturers of the energy drink in question specifically warn against the concomitant use of this product with other caffeine-containing products, including sodas and coffee.
+The manufacturers of the energy drink in question specifically warned against the concomitant use of this product with other caffeine-containing products.
+This includes sodas and coffee.
 They also suggest that people who are unsure to the drink try half a bottle instead of a whole bottle.
-Our patient was not a regular user of the energy drink and ended up consuming both the energy drink and the caffeinated soda, a combination that most likely precipitated the rapid rhythm of the heart.
+Our patient was not a regular user of the energy drink, and ended up consuming both the energy drink and the caffeinated soda; a combination that most likely precipitated the rapid rhythm of the heart.

-It is important for the public to be more aware of the potential adverse effects of these energy drinks, alone or in combination with other caffeine-containing products, because fatal and serious events have been reported.
+It is important for the public to be aware of the potential adverse effects of these energy drinks – whether they are consumed alone or in combination with other caffeine-containing products.
+This is because fatal and serious events have been reported.
 Read the article here